32 Free Meeting Agenda Templates [Word] – Staff, Team, Board

 Action items

 Lastly, outline the action items.
-Action items are tasks/assignments that need to be accomplished during the meeting by either an individual or a small team.
-This section is initially left blank so that allocations can be done as the planning process of the meeting continues.
-Some of the roles that can be included in this section are facilitator, note-taker, time-keeper, technology specialist (in charge of setting up sounds systems, presentation set-ups, etc.), and other roles.
+Action items are tasks/assignments that need to be accomplished by either an individual or a small team.
+This section is initially left blank so that allocations can be done as the planning process continues.
+Some of the roles that can be included in this section are facilitator, note-taker, time-keeper, technology specialist (in charge of setting up sound systems, presentation set-ups, etc.), and other roles.

-When writing the meeting agenda template, ensure that every agenda item is clearly written, more so, the objective(s) of the meeting.
-Attendees should be able to comprehend what the meeting will be about without having to interpret it for themselves.
+When writing the template, ensure that every agenda item is clearly written, more so, the objective(s) of the meeting.
+Attendees should be able to comprehend what it will be about without having to interpret it for themselves.
 Vagueness may affect the attendees’ interest or result in a lack of adequate preparation by the participants.

 List agenda topics as questions or tasks